Data Library New Installation

 git init

-• Inside the new git repository, install the IRIDL ansible collection:
+• Inside this new git repository, install the IRIDL ansible collection and dependencies.

 git+https://github.com/iridl/iridl-ansible.git

 • The previous command should have downloaded the collection to a subdirectory called ansible_collections.
-Add and commit that directory to your git repository, to ensure that you will use the same version of the collection every time you run the playbook.
+Add that directory to your git repository, and commit the changes.

 git add ansible_collections